-&lt;sup>23 For agencies without SES level staff, the most appropriate senior staff member may be appointed as the Information Champion.
+24 For agencies without SES level staff, the most appropriate senior staff member may be appointed as the Information Champion.

-&lt;sup>24 For guidance about accessible publication on the agency disclosure log see [14.62] Part 14 (Disclosure Log) of the FOI Guidelines
+25 For guidance about accessible publication on the agency disclosure log see [14.62] Part 14 (Disclosure Log) of the FOI Guidelines

-- Agencies should consider using the IPS icon published by the Information Commissioner to link to their IPS entry.
-Options include using the IPS icon on the agency homepage or including the icon on a dedicated 'Access to information' webpage.
-The Information Commissioner's intention in publishing the icon is to aid the discoverability of agency IPS entries by encouraging a consistent approach across government.
-For more details see Icons for agency websites 'Access to information', Information Publication Scheme and FOI Disclosure Log'. - An agency IPS entry can contain links to other pages on the agency website or other websites where the required information is available.
+- An agency's IPS entry can contain links to other pages on the agency website or other websites where the required information is available.
 This may be particularly useful in cases where an agency has already published information falling under the IPS requirements. - The sitemap for the agency website should list information that the agency is required to publish under s 8(2) or has decided to publish under s 8(4). - The search function on the agency website should facilitate access to information published in the agency's IPS entry through key terms and descriptive metadata.
 To aid that search function, online content should be published in a format that can be searched. - The agency should provide an alert service, such as an email notification service or RSS feed, to notify subscribers of new publications under the IPS or other developments in relation to the agency's compliance with the IPS.
-If the alert service provided by the agency involves the collection of personal information, the agency must also consider its obligations under the Privacy Act 1988 and the Australian Government Agencies Privacy Code. - 13.148 Guidance on publishing information on the web is available at the following places: - the Digital Service Standard, which encourages agencies to consider appropriate tools and systems already used by government (Criterion 4), contains advice on using open standards and common platforms (Criterion 7), and advice about making online material accessible (Criterion 9) - the Australian Human Rights Commission, World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.1), discussed below at [13.156] - technical guidance on implementing the AGLS Metadata Standard (AS 5044-2010) to improve visibility and availability of online resources
+If the alert service provided by the agency involves the collection of personal information, the agency must also consider its obligations under the Privacy Act 1988 and the Australian Government Agencies Privacy Code.27

+13.149 Guidance on publishing information on the web is available at the following places:

+- the Digital Service Standard, which encourages agencies to consider appropriate tools and systems already used by government (Criterion 4), contains advice on using open standards and common platforms (Criterion 7), and advice about making online material accessible (Criterion 9)28 - the Australian Human Rights Commission, World Wide Web Access: Disability Discrimination Act Advisory Notes (Version 4.1),29 discussed below at [13.157] - technical guidance on implementing Metadata for the Web is available on the National Australian Archives (NAA) site.
+(The AGLS Metadata Standard (AS 5044-2010)) will be abolished from December 2023 - refer AGLS Metadata Standard for further information.30